MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 5. After script execution, users will not see any changes when this change is implemented.

-#### Step 8 (Only required for Sharepoint On-Premises 2013): Give New App Principal QueryAsUserIgnoreAppPrincipal permission
+#### Step 8 (Only required for SharePoint 2013 on-premises): Give New App Principal QueryAsUserIgnoreAppPrincipal permission
 <a name="step10"> </a>

 The on-premises version of SharePoint 2013 needs a hidden constraint in every federated query.
 The reverse proxy returns the documents indexed in the reverse proxy site itself, not the internal on-premise search site as expected.
 To avoid this, you need to execute the following steps in your SharePoint 2013 on-premises admin site: